 Horses should be responsive and smooth in transition.
-When asked to extend the trot or hand gallop, they should move out with the same flowing motion.
+When asked to extend the trot or hand gallop, they should move out with the

 The poll should be level with, or slightly above, the withers to allow proper impulsion behind.
 The head position should be slightly in front of, or on, the vertical.